860-606-1712 | firstname.lastname@example.org

 Mr. Schwefel serves as a judge for Yale University’s Mock Trial Association.
 Mr. Schwefel also volunteers at the Friendship Service Center of New Britain (CT).

 “The Same-Actor Inference: A Look at Proud v.
-Stone and its Progeny” Employment & Labor Relations Law (American Bar Association, Section of Litigation), Spring 2008 (click on title to read pdf)
+Stone and its Progeny” Employment & Labor Relations Law (American Bar Association, Section of Litigation), Spring 2008 (Vol. 6, No. 3)

 - Commission on Human Rights and Opportunities v.
 Boston Vernon, LLC, et al., 59 Conn.
 L. Rptr.
 17 (2014) (CV14 6007478-S ~ Superior Court, Judicial District of Tolland, (September 14, 2014, Sferrazza, J.))